EnergyWeatherAI/WT_Generative_Domain_Adaptation/README.md

-# Fault Diagnosis in New Wind Turbines based on Knowledge from Existing Wind Turbines by Generative Domain Adaptation
+# Fault Detection in New Wind Turbines with Limited Data by Generative Transfer Learning

 Official implementation of our research article, available on [arXiv](https://arxiv.org/abs/2504.17709).